ferrants/weddingwebsite/registry.md

 # Registry

-Matt and Meredith have been living together for a while and already have most of the household goods they want.
-Instead of sending a new set of knives or cast-iron skillet, Matt and Meredith are hoping you will consider helping with the Honeymoon!
+Matt and Meredith have been living together for a while and already have most of the household goods they need.
+Instead of sending a new set of knives or cast-iron skillet, Matt and Meredith are hoping you will consider helping them decide on the Honeymoon!

 The registry is still getting set up, we'll update with more details here!